Ludwig von Reuter: Scuttling of the German High Seas Fleet at Scapa Flow

 Reuter was vilified in Britain and made a prisoner of war, along with the other 1,773 officers and men of the fleet's remaining rump crews.
 In Germany, he was celebrated as a hero who had protected the honour of the navy.
 While most of the imprisoned Germans were soon returned to Germany, Reuter was among several who remained imprisoned in Britain.
 He was eventually released and finally returned to Germany in late January 1920.

 Later life

 Five months after his return from Britain, Reuter was requested to hand in his resignation from the Navy.
 The Treaty of Versailles forced Germany to drastically reduce the size of its navy leaving Reuter without a suitable command, given his rank and age.
 Moving to Potsdam, he eventually became a state councillor.
 He also wrote a book on the scuttling of the High Fleet, Scapa Flow: Grave of the German Fleet.
-On 29 August 1939, he was made full admiral by Hitler to celebrate the 25th anniversary of the Battle of Tannenberg.
+On 29 August 1939, he was made full admiral to celebrate the 25th anniversary of the Battle of Tannenberg.